-Melbourne is home to many Aboriginal art galleries showcasing the diverse culture and rich history of Australia's First Peoples.
+Melbourne is home to many Aboriginal art galleries showcasing the diverse cultures and rich history of Australia's First Peoples.

 Public galleries